MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_5_explore_sentinel.md

 13. Keep this page open, as you will use it in the next task.

-#### Task 2:  With the Azure Sentinel instance created, you will want to make sure that you have the necessary access to the resources that get deployed to support Azure Sentinel.
+#### Demo Part 2:  With the Azure Sentinel instance created, you will want to make sure that you have the necessary access to the resources that get deployed to support Azure Sentinel.
 In this task you will go to the access control (IAM) page for the resource group that you created with the instance of Azure Sentinel, view the available roles, and assign yourself (MOD administrator) the required role.
 Assigning the role at the resource group level will ensure the role will apply to all the resources that are deployed to support Azure Sentinel.

 1. From the Azure Sentinel page, on the top-left corner of the page, above where is says Azure Sentinel, select **All Services**.